Student Visa Application Process for Aruba

 3. (5) DUTCH PASSPORT SIZE PICTURES WITH WHITE BACKGROUND (35 X 45 mm)

 a.
-US Residents – certificate or police clearance must be apostilled by Dutch embassy.
+US Residents – certificate or police clearance must be apostilled by the Dutch embassy.

 d.
-Residents of Other Countries will be responsible in inquiring for the requirements and procedures of notarization, legalization, or certification with apostille from proper authorities in the country of origin or the country where documents were issued.
+Residents of Other Countries will be responsible for inquiring about the requirements and procedures of notarization, legalization, or certification with an apostille from proper authorities in the country of origin or the country where documents were issued.

 5. PROOF OF FINANCIAL SUPPORT: ANY OF THE FOLLOWING

 a.
-Declaration of signed parents support with a copy of the parent’s passport profile page with the same signature (in Color not B/W)
+Declaration of signed parent support with a copy of the parent’s passport profile page with the same signature (in Color, not B/W)

 b.
 Bank loan contract with the applicant’s (student name)